han0007/my-portfolio/README.md

-# my-portfolio
+# Welcome to my portfolio
-my portfolio page
+This is my portfolio page for Telling Stories with Data in Carnegie Mellon, I will be posting my assignments here.
+Welcome.

 # ABOUT ME
 I am Han, I am from METALS program of HCII, thta represents Educational Technology and Learning Science.